14 August 2021

 The Making of Europe - Track

 Dive into the thrilling history of Europe and its role on the world stage, studying in three of the most exciting cities of Europe: Rome, Utrecht and Berlin!
-The three combined courses, designed by three excellent European universities, will provide an exciting overview of the history and workings of Europe.
-Emerge yourself in Europe’s history and culture and visit many of the tangible remains during excursions.
+The combination of three courses, designed by three excellent European universities, will provide an exciting overview of the history and workings of Europe.
+Emerge yourself in Europe’s history and culture and visit many of the tangible remains during excursions, city walks and in museums.

 The topics addressed in Rome, Utrecht and Berlin will have strong ties to the specific locations, but at the same time the broader European historical developments will be kept in focus during all lectures and excursions.